temporalio/temporal-learning/docs/tutorials/python/data-pipelines/index.md

 ### Delete the Schedule

-When you delete the Schedule, you're sending a termination Signal to the Schedule.
+When you delete a Schedule, you're sending a termination Signal to the Schedule.
-You can write code to give a condition to cancel the Schedule.
+You can write code to give delete the Schedule or use the CLI.

 ```python
 import asyncio